 This small standout feature makes a world of difference despite its apparent simplicity.

-Most of the time, big tents aren’t difficult to set up, and many are instant cabins.
+Most of the time, big camping tents aren’t difficult to set up, and many are instant family cabin tents.
 The peak height of the tent body will be the main issue as you struggle to wrangle the rainfly across the high roof.

-Tents on the market with multiple wholly separate rooms, like the 16 by 16 Ozark Trail, also pose difficulties as there are more pieces to fit together, like a jigsaw puzzle.
+Tents on the market with multiple wholly separate rooms, like the 16 by 16 Ozark Trail tent, also pose difficulties as there are more pieces to fit together, like a jigsaw puzzle.

-Large tents aren’t the best for setting up alone, but instant cabins make it so much easier.
-The larger Ozark Trail of our picks is great for that—you can’t go wrong with an instant cabin tent for setup.
+Large tents aren’t the best for setting up alone, but an instant cabin makes it so much easier.
+The larger Ozark Trail tent of our picks is great for that—you can’t go wrong with an instant cabin tent for setup.

 Despite its bulk, it’s a simple Ozark Trail tent.
 It’s a uniform shape and while you can turn it into a two room tent with its room dividers, they are basic sheets.
 So there’s nothing complex to work around.